TrinityGo/opp-api/README.md

 ## Encryption Algorithm Explaination
 Our encryption algorithm relies on credited online resources and code samples.
 It's not independently developed.

+## V1.1 Updates for BugBash
+1. Closed and Explained Issue #74: A better way for user to manage unwanted transactions
+    - Our system does not permit users to delete transactions.
+It is important to maintain the integrity of transaction records, therefore regular users are not granted the privilege to remove transactions.
+This policy is in place because each processed transaction represents an actual event and should remain unaltered in the system.
+In the future, we might consider introducing a feature that allows users to hide or unhide transactions for enhanced user experience.
+However, it's important to note that this would not equate to deletion from the system.
+2. Solved Issue #75 Enhance the timely response for card validation
+    - The issue stemmed from a delay in the response from the third-party API, responsible for validating card numbers and transaction amounts.
+This delay led to a misleading user experience, where transactions not actually rejected were temporarily labeled as "rejected."
+To mitigate this confusion and enhance user experience, we have introduced a new status, "processing," to replace the premature "rejected" label.
+3. Solved Issue #76 Simplify time format for user input

 ## Instructions for use
 ### Initial Installation